Enterprise-Neurosystem/Enterprise-Neurosystem/Governance.md

  * Lead Member company recruitment, with the assistance of other Governing Board and Technical Community members.
  * Regularly attend Technical Committee meetings and work closely with the Technical Community Leader to ensure ongoing alignment between the Governing Board and Technical Community.

-The Treasurer will be elected according to the same criteria and process as the Chair.
+The Vice Chair-Treasurer will be elected according to the same criteria and process as the Chair.
 The Treasurer will have the following responsibilities.
  * Work with the Board and its workgroups to develop an annual operating plan and budget as needed and report regularly on execution to plan.
  * Advise on and validate operating plan’s budget.
  * Review payments authorized by the Director each month, and report regularly on revenues and expenditures in relation to budget.